chnm/model-articles/content/articles/blocknewman.md

 {{% headnote title="Headnote" %}}
 This piece originated from David Newman’s work in then-brand-new technology of probabilistic topic modeling.
 Sharon Block quickly saw the potential value in this massive data mining tool for historical analysis and the two successfully received funding from University of California, Irvine to undertake several case studies.
 Sharon’s interest in sexism in the historical profession led to this analysis of the place of women’s history in historical publishing.
 Because full text journals were not available, we turned to (what were then) widely-used database abstracts that covered historical publishing from c.
 1450-present.

 One of the challenges of the piece was satisfying reviewers.
 While this is true of all peer-reviewed scholarship, in addition to many helpful critiques, some reviewers were not sure how to evaluate this interdisciplinary work.
-Some reviewers seemed to read it as outsiders writing about women’s history (double blind review meant that readers did not know that one author very definitely considers herself a women’s historian), some misunderstood how topic modeling works, and as a whole, reviewers disagreed on the ideal purpose of the essay.
+Some seemed to view it as outsiders writing about women’s history (double blind review meant that readers did not know that one author very definitely considers herself a women’s historian), some misunderstood how topic modeling works, and as a whole, reviewers disagreed on the ideal purpose of the essay.
 The title aimed to signal that while we address issues relevant to current historical debates, our primary focus was to explore, not necessarily explain, the patterns we newly identified.
 Our idea was that this piece would provide hard data as an impetus for others to do further investigation into sexism in historical publishing.
 {{% /headnote %}}

 {{% notation title="Starting With Women’s History Historiography" %}}